 The course is an upper-level seminar that meets once a week, and is grounded in readings and handson 'workshopping' of fieldwork methods.
-You are expected to come to class with the readings read, thought about and in-hand, and with substantive comments to contribute to class discussion that are posted by NOON ON MONDAYS in the Discussion section of Carmen.
-Doing so in advance allows everyone to read and think about your comments in advance.
-During the seminar, be ready to participate and engage in friendly, constructive review and criticism of the readings, the methods, and others' work.
+You are expected to come to class with the readings read, thought about and in-hand, and with substantive comments to contribute to class discussion (ideally by noon on the afternoon of each class, be sure to have posted at least one discussion question to the appropriate Discussion section on Carmen.
+Doing so in advance allows everyone to read and think about them, and for the facilitator to incorporate them into discussion).
+In-class, be ready to participate and engage in friendly, constructive review and criticism of the readings, the methods, and others' work.

-Required readings are listed in Carmen; chapters and hard-to-find readings are posted; articles can also be found via OSU libraries.
+All required and optional readings are listed in Carmen, and are updated regularly in response to emergent themes from seminar discussion or student interests.
 Readings combine theoretical and 'how-to' articles with professionals' reflections on their use of the method.
 Some weeks include on-line or interactive materials.